GryBsh/NabuNetSim/README.md

 > This is a work in progress, and may contain bugs, issues, poor code, etc.

+## Whats New

+- > Since even Nabu.Ca is using raw cycle files now, NetSim no longer supports encrypted PAK files.
+- > Restores support for RetroNet, including new support for Cloud CP/M.

 ## Known Issues

 - > macOS ARM64 (Apple Silicon) builds were not signed, for the moment, please use the X64 build.